 Your guide to doing business in Egypt

-Egypt lies on the south-eastern shores of the Mediterranean, and represents an intercontinental gateway between North Africa and the Middle East.
-Long considered a cradle of civilisation, Egypt has always played an important political and economic role in the region.
-A monarchy until the mid-20th century, Egypt emerged from its 1952 Revolution as a republic and, after a period of economic unrest in the second half of the century, introduced a range of liberal reforms, which stimulated domestic and international investment interest.
-While historically reliant on its agricultural industry, in the 20th century Egypt diversified its economy - with energy, and the oil and gas industries growing in importance.
+Egypt lies on the south eastern shores of the Mediterranean and represents an intercontinental gateway between North Africa, the Mediterranean, and the Middle East.
+Regarded as a cradle of civilisation, Egypt has always been an important political and economic power in both a regional and global context.
+A monarchy until the mid-20th century, Egypt emerged from its 1952 Revolution as a republic and after a period of economic unrest in the second half of the century, introduced a range of liberal reforms which stimulated domestic and international investment.
+While historically reliant on its agricultural industry, in the 20th century, Egypt diversified its economy, developing its energy and oil and gas industries.
 Tourism has also become a significant part of Egypt’s economic profile thanks to the country’s rich history and heritage.
-Today, Egypt is one of the largest economies in the Middle East, and the second largest in Africa.
-The country is a member-state of the United Nations, the Arab League, the African Union, and the Organisation of Islamic Cooperation, and in 2018, was ranked 128 on the World Bank’s Ease of Doing Business Survey.
+Today, Egypt is one of the largest economies in the Middle East and the second largest in Africa: in 2019 its GDP was estimated at $355.6 billion with a growth rate of 5.6%.
+Egypt is a member-state of the UN, the Arab League, the African Union, and the Organisation of Islamic Cooperation.
+In 2019, it was ranked 114 on the World Bank’s Ease of Doing Business Survey.

 Investors will find numerous reasons to target Egypt, including: